-Hong Kong Likely to Approve Spot Bitcoin ETFs Next Week: Reuters
+Hong Kong Said Likely to Approve Spot Bitcoin ETFs Next Week: Reuters

 Hong Kong's regulators have sped up the approval process, according to a Reuters report.